sikorka/inpost_tasks/environments/README.md

-Files under `environments` directory apply to all environments.
+Files under `environments` directory are default files meaning they apply to all environments.

 Files under:
 - `environments/prod`